introduction

 2.4 Explanatory footnotes are permitted, but must be included in the word limit.

-2.5 The paper should conform to the Australian Guide to Legal Citation.
+2.5 The paper should conform to the Australian Guide to Legal Citation 4th Edition.

 2.6 The paper should have already been submitted for marking as part of your law degree.
 Minor edits only are permissible.